 The account which compares current incomes and expenses is known as Income and Expenditure Account.
 This is a summary of incomes and expenditures of the complete year.
 This account is prepared on the same lines as a profit and loss account-with incomes on the credit side and expenses on the debit side.
-If the credit side exceeds the debit side, the difference is known as "surplus" or excess of income over? expenditure.
-If the debit side exceeds the credit side the difference is "deficit" or Excess of expenditure over income.
+If the credit side exceeds the debit side, the difference is known as "surplus" or excess of income over? expenditure over income.
 The words profit or loss are not used in the case of charitable institutions.
 In the absence of a trial balance, the Receipts and Payments Account will be the basis for preparing Income and Expenditure Account.

-- 1. This account starts withof cash in hand und cash at bank (whether as fixed deposit or in current account). - 2.
+- 1. This account starts with .....of cash in hand und cash at bank (whether as fixed deposit or in current account). - 2.
 The Receipt and Payment Account is nothing but a the Cash book. - 3.
-It records all receipts of cash including .
+It records all receipts of cash including\\\\\\.
 Whether the receipt is of capital or revenue nature or whether the receipt relates to the previous, present or future year, it will be entered in the cash book, and hence in the Receipts and payments Account. - 4.
 The Receipts and Payments Account DOES NOT give any indication whether current (revenue) expenses are being met out of current (revenue) incomes.
 True/False - 5.
 There can be a big cash balance, for instance, if the buildings are sold.
 But that does not mean that the subscriptions received are sufficient to meet the salaries and other expenses.
 True/False